Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: The Segment Routing (SR) architecture

-The segments can be classified into \textit{Global Segments} and \textit{Local Segments}.
-Global Segments correspond to instructions that are globally valid in an SR domain.
-Local segments correspond to instructions that are valid within a single node.
-The typical example of a global segment is an instruction to forward packets towards a given destination IP network or a destination IP node.
-Considering that an IGP (Interior Gateway Protocol) routing protocol (e.g. OSPF or ISIS) is used in the SR domain, these instructions are called \textit{IGP-prefix segment} and \textit{IGP-node segment} (or simply prefix segment and node segment).
-All nodes in the SR domain can execute the prefix segment or node segment instructions by considering the path towards the destination network or destination node in their own routing table.
 The most important example of local segment is the instruction to forward a packet to a node identified as adjacent by the IGP routing protocol.
-This corresponds to sending the packet on a specific outgoing interface and can be executed only on a specific node.
+This corresponds to sending the packet on a specific outgoing interface and can be executed only by a specific node.
 This instruction is called \textit{IGP-Adjacency Segment}.
-Thanks to the use of IGP-Adjacency segments, it is possible to prove that any path across an SR domain can be expressed by an SR Policy (which can include a combination of global and local segments).
+Thanks to the use of IGP-Adjacency segments, it is possible to prove that any path across an SR domain can be expressed by an SR Policy (which can include a combination of global and local segments) \cite{pmsr}.
 Local segments can also be used to represent service instructions to be executed in a given node.
-The mapping of global and local segment into Segment Identifiers (SIDs) and the distribution of the SIDs in an SR domain are specific to the two different dataplanes (MPLS and IPv6) and will be discussed in the next subsections.
+The mapping of global and local segments into Segment Identifiers (SIDs) and the distribution of the SIDs in an SR domain are different for SR-MPLS and SRv6 and will be discussed in the next subsections.

 The \textit{IGP-Anycast Segment} is an IGP-Prefix segment that corresponds to an anycast prefix, i.e. a prefix advertised by a set of routers that can be used for High Availability or Load Balancing purposes.